-Dr. Richardson is assistant professor of neurological surgery at the University of Pittsburgh School of Medicine and director of adult epilepsy surgery and co-director of functional neurosurgery at UPMC.
+Dr. Richardson is associate professor of neurological surgery at the University of Pittsburgh School of Medicine and director of adult epilepsy surgery and co-director of functional neurosurgery at UPMC.
 He specializes in comprehensive epilepsy surgery as well as deep brain stimulation for movement disorders, and leads the interventional MRI deep brain stimulation (DBS) program at UPMC.

 Dr. Richardson's additional clinical expertise includes intraoperative mapping to preserve brain function, including language, in patients who are awake during epilepsy and brain tumor surgery.